-In 1666 in the Massachusetts Bay colony, Puritans and Algonquian have an uneasy truce.
-Hester arrives from England, seeking independence.
+In 1666 in the Massachusetts Bay colony, Puritans and the Algonquian have an uneasy truce.
+Hester Prynne (Demi Moore) arrives from England, seeking independence.
 Awaiting her husband, she establishes independence, fixing up a house, befriending Quakers and other outsiders.
-Passion draws her to a young pastor.
+Passion draws her to the young pastor, Reverend Arthur Dimmesdale (Gary Oldman).
 He feels the same; when they learn her husband has probably died at the hands of Indians, they consummate their love.
 A child is born, and on the day Hester is publicly humiliated and made to wear a scarlet letter, her husband appears after a year with Indians.
-Calling himself Chillingworth, he seeks revenge, searching out Hester's lover and stirring fears of witchcraft.
+Calling himself Chillingworth (Robert Duvall), he seeks revenge, searching out Hester's lover and stirring fears of witchcraft.
 Will his murderous plot succeed? —<firstname.lastname@example.org>